crate/cloud-reference/docs/billing.rst

 (when you only use a free offer, the billing info page will not be visible to you).
 There are several ways you can provide the necessary billing information:

+* You can add a new payment method even without deploying a new cluster.
+Simply navigate to the payment methods tab in the Organization section.
+You can then use this payment method when deploying a cluster later.
 * As part of deploying a cluster for a new organization.
 If you deploy a cluster that is not free, you will be prompted for your billing information as part of the configuration wizard.